- Design Study for 400-Ton per Day Flotation Plant

 The sulphur mill was designed for best adaptation to the mill site available.
 The design provided for simplicity of construction and final operation, and full usage of construction items available.

-Adjustable stroke belt ore feeders regulate the feed to two 5′ x 10′ Steel Head Ball Mills in closed circuit with Cross-flow Classifiers.
+Adjustable stroke belt ore feeders regulate the feed to two 5′ x 10′ Steel Head, Ball Mills, in a closed circuit with Cross-flow Classifiers.
 Each classifier discharge flows by gravity to two banks of 6 Cell No. 18 Sp.
 “Sub-A” Flotation Machines.
 The grind, — 65 mesh is held as coarse as possible to reduce grinding costs and still attain maximum recovery.
-Each flotation section provides six cells for roughing and three cleaning stages with provisions for elimination of one or more stages for cleaning when type of ore permits (flexibility incorporated in “Sub-A” Machines).
+Each flotation section provides six cells for roughing and three cleaning stages with provisions for elimination of one or more stages for cleaning when the type of ore permits (flexibility incorporated in “Sub-A” Machines).

 The flotation concentrates are pumped to a regrind circuit to produce desired final size meeting specifications.
 The final ground concentrates are thickened and filtered.
 Filters are directly above concentrate storage bins.

 The mill site near the mine is accessible to water, power, labor and supplies, and includes adequate space for expansion and tailings disposal.
 The topography makes gravity flow through the mill possible and allows for delivery of ore direct from mine cars to mill.